vvnraman/cppcon-2022-cpp-neovim/slides/30-context.md

 [tree-sitter]: https://tree-sitter.github.io/

 Note:
+- Neovim has come a long way since then, because...
-- A key decision Thiago made with Neovim was to use `lua` as the scripting language, even though `Vimscript` would still work.
+- One of the key decision Thiago made with Neovim was to use `lua` as the scripting language, even though `Vimscript` would still work.
 - The LSP client in Neovim is written in lua.
 - This turned out to play a huge role as plugins written in `lua` feel like they are a core part of Neovim.